tgve/app/notes/reproducible.md

 ## Front-end

-We can follow standard CRA app commands, though `tgve` repository may have slightly different `scripts` defined.
+We can follow standard CRA app commands, though the TGVE repository may have slightly different `scripts` defined.
 The `geoplumber` commands (functions) related to the front-end also should work as shown below: